Clipteam/clipcc-extension/README.md

 ccext-cli
 ```

-In the last step, the ClipCC extension development scaffold will ask questions about the extension information, so please answer them one by one, as shown in the figure.
+In the last step, the ClipCC extension development scaffold will ask questions about the extension information. please note that we will use JavaScript for development, so please choose JavaScript as your programming language.

 ![Image loading...](https://s3.jpg.cm/2021/08/22/IbEeHG.png)